 This course is designed to strengthen skills in grammar and composition.
-Students will read and respond to various selections from British literature and world literature.
+Students will read and respond to various selections from British literature and some non-fiction texts.
 Literature will provide the vehicle through which students learn life lessons, further develop analysis skills, and hone writing and grammar skills.
 The research process is taught, and students will have a major research assignment.
+Students will also develop writing, speaking, listening, and presentation skills to prepare them for post-secondary college and work experiences.